Last Updated on

 Europe has many countries although not ALL are part of the Schengen Zone.
 If you’re American or Canadian, you don’t need a visa for the Schengen Zone, but depending on your nationality, you might need to apply for a visa ahead.
 Contact an embassy of a country that you’ll be visiting.

-NOT Schengen countries with their own laws regulating immigration: United Kingdom, Romania, Ireland, Serbia, Kosovo, Turkey (Not EU as well!), Montenegro, Bosnia-Herzegovina, Macedonia, Albania Croatia, Bulgaria and Cyprus.
+NOT Schengen countries with their own laws regulating immigration: United Kingdom, Romania, Ireland, Serbia, Kosovo, Turkey (Not EU as well!), Montenegro, Bosnia-Herzegovina, Macedonia, Albania, Croatia, Bulgaria,

 You have no idea how many people I’ve seen crying in a hostel over Eurail passes gone wrong.

 n’t overdo your itinerary.
 24 hours in Paris is NOT enough.

 Give yourself proper time to see what you want to see.
 Being on a schedule is exhausting when you’ll miss seeing what you want to see–unless everything goes to plane.
 Then, you can’t stop for those magical moment that make travel special.
 Also, if you meet someone really awesome, your schedule will make it hard to reschedule your trip.

 Only 24 hours in Paris?
 If this is the only way and it’s a must, why not?
 However, some cities need TIME.
 Paris needs around 5 days and sometimes it’s worth skipping a city if you’ll be rushing your way through it unable to enjoy it properly.

 Things that are fast, great, and cheap don’t exist when it comes to budget travel AND eurorailing.
 That cheap 6am train direct to your next city?

 Imagine booking it to the train station after staying out until 4am.
 Trust me, you’ll wish you picked the 9am train.
 You’ll be dead by the time you get there.